It's no surprise that I got lost In your brown eyes Brown eyes

 .
 Its very rare in both Eastern and Western animation, and even film, for a Caucasian of either gender to have brown eyes.
 This is due to their apparent plainness and association with the generic, as most fiction is focused around characters with special traits.
 However, brown eyes can be used to emphasize a character's charming or seductive nature.

 .
 Light brown or hazel eyes are seen as very striking, with honey brown or gold being a particularly extreme example of how stunning brown eyes can be.
 These colors are often used to show a character's uniqueness in Eastern Animation or as an indicator of a nationality other than Caucasian.

 The majority of humans have brown eyes.
 They are seen as the norm and don't often symbolize anything significant.
 In fact, they may be used to symbolize that a character is not

 naturally special.
-As such, brown-eyed characters are only notable when their personalities are particularly matching, so No Real Life Examples, Please!
+As such, brown-eyed characters are only notable when their personalities are particularly matching.

 It should be noted that these eye color tropes are not just for characters who have eyes of this color, but when the color actually stands for something significant to that character, like blue for water, green for earth, red for evil, etc.